ManicodeSecurity/iOS-Attack-Defense/001-Lab-Setup/README.md

 Everything needed to install DVIA is located in the `DVIA-v2` directory of this lab.

-We will be compliing the DVIA source code using Xcode.
+We will compile the DVIA source code using Xcode.
 In the `DVIA-v2` directory you will see a file called `DVIA-v2.xcworkspace`.
 Open this file in Xcode to start exploring the application and run the emulator.

-### Task 3: Compile the Application
+### Task 3: Build and Explore the Application

+In the upper navigation bar of Xcode, click the button with the triangle to compile the application.
+This will open the app up in the Simulator.
+Click around and take a look at some of the challenges that come with DVIA.

 ### Task 4: Santoku Linux Setup